Steve Rudzinski

 Steve Rudzinski is an American director, writer, and actor known for his film Amityville Christmas Vacation and the CarousHELL trilogy.

 Career

 Rudzinski started working as a filmmaker in 2010 and had a goal of releasing ten films before 2020.
 He operates primarily in Pittsburgh, Pennsylvania and prefers to film in the area.
 In 2019, Rudzinski released CarousHELL, a horror film about a killer carousel unicorn.
 He released a sequel to the film in 2021 and completed the trilogy in 2023.
-Aleen Isley is a frequent collaborator and began working with Rudzinski in 2012, after responding to a Craigslist casting call for one of his early films, Everyone Must Die!.
+Aleen Isley, a frequent collaborator, has worked with Rudzinski since 2012, after responding to a Craigslist casting call for one of his early films, Everyone Must Die!.

 Rudzinski has also worked as an actor for Marvel Comics Live Appearance, where he portrayed Spider-Man.